Georgetown heated igloos

 The end of summer usually means the end of patio season in Cleveland.
 But thanks to you-know-what in 2020, many local restaurants decided to extend the outdoor dining season with heaters, fire pits, and even cozy private igloos.

 And guess what?
 It stuck!
-Igloo dining and heated patios look as though they are here to stay, and Clevelanders are definitely here for it.
+Igloo dining and heated patios are seemingly here to stay, and Clevelanders are definitely here for it.

-So while we already have an extensive list of our favorite patios in Cleveland, we also decided to round up some outdoor spots that you can visit in the fall, winter, and early spring months, too.
+So while I already have an extensive list of my favorite patios in Cleveland, I also decided to round up some outdoor spots that you can visit in the fall, winter, and early spring months, too.

 All Saints Public House patio